Lesson video

 These words are the word pairs of persevere.

-I'm going to read them out loud first and then we'll pause video and you'll have a go at restating them aloud as well.
+I'm going to read them out loud first and then we'll pause video and you'll have a go out at saying them aloud as well.

 Resolutely persevered, did not give up all the way to the end.

-Even though it's quite difficult, but you just keep going, get your head down and try and get through the exam, you quietly persevere.
+Maybe in an exam, you can quietly persevere even though it's quite difficult, but you just keep going, get your head down and try and get through the exam.

-And sweatily persevere, I think we can say that Stax sweatily persevered in that picture because you could see the sweat dripping off his face.
+And sweatily persevere, I think we can say that Stax sweatily persevered in that picture, because you can see the sweat dripping off his face.

 So now pause the video and off you go saying these word pairs aloud.